reportportal/docs/docs/reportportal-configuration/authorization/ActiveDirectory.md

 'UserSearchFilter' (the same as for LDAP): text
   ```

-Mandatory fields are marked with red.
-Click the 'Submit' button.
-All users of Active Directory will have access to the ReportPortal instance.
+Fields marked in red are mandatory.
+Once filled, click the 'Submit' button.
+Completing this process grants all Active Directory users access to the ReportPortal instance.

-For entrance to ReportPortal, the user should use their domain credentials (Login and password).
+To access ReportPortal, users should utilize their domain credentials (Login and password).

-Please find the example with configurations for Microsoft Active Directory that worked successfully provided by our user:
+Refer to the example provided below featuring configurations for Microsoft Active Directory that have been successfully utilized by our users:

 **Table with properties and values for LDAP Microsoft Active Directory**